-- 1. DCS has designated a Healthcare Liaison who will serve as the COVID-19 Coordinator.
+- 1. DCS has designated a Healthcare Liaison who will serve as the Coronavirus Coordinator.
 The Healthcare Liaison will assess system risk associated with COVID-19. - 2.
-The Healthcare Liaison will identify COVID-19 risk for county based on ADPH risk identifier: - A. Low Risk (Blue)- Visitors allowed on DCS campuses; visitors will be encouraged to wear a mask. - B. Moderate Risk (Yellow)- Visitors allowed on DCS campuses; visitors will be encouraged to wear a mask.

-- C. Substantial Risk (Orange)- Visitors allowed on DCS campuses; visitors must be screened for symptoms and encouraged to wear a mask. - D. High Risk (Red)- Visitors allowed on DCS campuses; visitors must be screened for symptoms and encouraged to wear a mask. - E. Each school will be responsible for ensuring appropriate signs are in place to display risk category. - 3.
-All students and staff will be encouraged to wear a mask on DCS campuses. - 4.
-Masks are mandatory for students and staff on any DCS transportation. - 5.
-Masks are mandatory for students and staff of the Head Start Program. - 6.
-DCS will maintain social distancing whenever possible. - 7.
-Suspected cases are defined as an individual who develops one or more of the major COVID-19 symptoms, as identified above, without known contact with a confirmed case, or has been in contact with a confirmed case in the last 14 days and develops symptoms (minor or major). - 8.
-A close contact is defined as anyone who has been within 3-6 feet for 15 minutes of a known or suspected COVID-19 case.
+The Healthcare Liaison will identify COVID-19 risk for county based on ADPH risk identifier: - A. Low Risk- Visitors allowed on DCS campuses; visitors must be screened and are strongly encouraged to be masked. - B. Moderate Risk Limited visitors on DCS campuses; visitors must be screened and are strongly encouraged to be masked. - C. High Risk Visitors by appointment only on DCS campuses; visitors must be screened and are strongly encouraged to be masked. - D. Very High Risk- No outside visitors on DCS campuses. - E. Each school will be responsible for ensuring appropriate signs are in place to display risk category. - 3.
+All staff will be required to wear a mask appropriately when within 6 feet of another individual. - 4.
+Masks for students and visitors will be strongly encouraged, but not mandatory. - 5.
+All individuals will remain 6 feet apart when possible. - 6.
+Suspected cases are defined as an individual who develops one or more of the major COVID-19 symptoms, as identified above, without known contact with a confirmed case, or has been in contact with a confirmed case in the last 14 days and develops symptoms (minor or major). - 7.
+A close contact is defined as anyone who has been within 3-6 feet of a known or suspected COVID-19 case.
 Distance will be based on individual exposure/cases.
-Close contact tracing will only identify individuals who have been in contact with a known or suspected case in the last 48 hours. - 9.
-The school nurse will assess students/staff for possible COVID-19. - A. Any student/staff with the following symptoms will report to the school nurse for evaluation: Minor symptoms- fever, headache, chills, diarrhea, sore throat, fatigue, nausea or vomiting, congestion or runny nose; Major symptoms- shortness of breath, new onset of cough, new loss of taste and/or smell. - B. The school nurse will evaluate the risk for COVID-19 and report known or suspected cases to the Healthcare Liaison and other appropriate staff. - C. School nurse will initiate COVID-19 School Procedure guidelines. - 10.
-Isolation/Quarantine guidelines for students are as follows: - A. Positive cases with symptoms will be isolated for 5 days from the onset of the first symptom and return to school on day 6, as long as symptoms are improving and student has been fever free for 24 hours.
-Note that after returning on day 6, student will be required to wear a mask for 5 days to complete the 10-day isolation period. - B. Positive cases without symptoms or unknown symptom onset will be isolated for 5 days from the positive test date and return to school on day 6.
-Note that after returning on day 6, student will be required to wear a mask for 5 days to complete the 10-day isolation period. - C. Suspected cases without a confirmed diagnosis will quarantine for 5 days after the onset of the first symptom and return to school on day 6, as long as symptoms are improving and student has been fever free for 24 hours.
-Note that after returning on day 6, student will be required to wear a mask for 5 days to complete the 10-day quarantine period.
+Close contact tracing will only identify individuals who have been in contact with a known or suspected case in the last 48 hours. - 8.
+The school nurse will assess students/staff for possible COVID-19. - A. Any student/staff with the following symptoms will report to the school nurse for evaluation: Minor symptoms- fever, headache, chills, diarrhea, sore throat, fatigue, nausea or vomiting, congestion or runny nose; Major symptoms- shortness of breath, new onset of cough, new loss of taste and/or smell. - B. The school nurse will evaluate the risk for COVID-19 and report known or suspected cases to the Healthcare Liaison and other appropriate staff. - C. School nurse will initiate COVID-19 School Procedure guidelines. - 9.
+Quarantine guidelines for students are as follows: - A. Positive cases with symptoms will be quarantined for 10 days from the onset of the first symptom and return to school on day 11. - B. Positive cases without symptoms or unknown symptom onset will be quarantined for 10 days from the positive test date and return to school on day 11. - C. Suspected cases without a confirmed diagnosis will quarantine for 10 days after the onset of the first symptom and return to school on day 11.